zanderle/tutorial/en/python_introduction/README.md

     >>> 'Runnin\' down the hill'
     "Runnin' down the hill"

+> TODO Drop the following part with the methods perhaps?

 Nice, huh?
 To see your name in uppercase letters, simply type:

     >>> "Ola".upper()